stakater/kubestackplus-docs/content/for-developers/explanation/production-best-practices.md

 - Determine the deployment strategy best suited for your application (e.g., blue-green, canary, rolling updates).
 - Decide on the appropriate strategy for your application's availability, risk tolerance, and user impact during the deployment process.

-## Continous Integration and Continous Deployment
+## Continuous Integration and Continuous Deployment

 - Set up a continuous integration/continuous deployment (CI/CD) pipeline to automate the build, test, and deployment process.
 - Configure the pipeline to trigger deployments to Kubernetes based on code changes or version updates.